 Tank Sizes, Purchase Costs, and Refill Prices

-Refills usually run roughly $60 for 40 CF, $70 for 80 CF, and $70 for 125 CF, so plan refill frequency into your operating cost.
+Refills usually run roughly $60 for 40 CF, $70 for 80 CF, and $70 for 125 CF. Plan refill frequency into your operating costs from the start.

-Because refill labor and handling are similar across sizes, larger cylinders often give a lower cost-per-cubic-foot over time.
+Because refill labor and handling costs are similar across sizes, larger cylinders often give a lower cost-per-cubic-foot over time.

 Common Cylinder Capacities